yunzinan/yunzinan/README.md

 ## About me

 I'm currently a 4th year student of Computer Science at [Nanjing University](https://cs.nju.edu.cn).
 I've been studying Chemistry and Computer Science for the past two years, after which I changed my major from Chemistry to CS.
-My research interests include but are not limited to BCI(brain-computer interface), Computational Neuroscience, and Machine Learning.
-I'm eager to find out how our brain works and establish the connection and interaction between the human brain and the computer.
+I used to do Brain-Computer Interface research.